ptrkbrgmn/dn-smoke-test/README.md

 TODO;
 - Let Bang nodejs coders take a look
 - No last-modified in response from dise?
+- Parse and check naId from dise
+- Add test for www.dn.se (Akamai)
+- Replace retry with Norlas suggestion

 # DN Smoke test
 A series of HTTP requests that: